 \subsection{Large Multimodal Models}

-The LLM has received a lot of attention recently ~\cite{chang2023survey}.
-As demonstrated by existing work ~\cite{bubeck2023sparks}, LLMs can solve a wide variety of tasks, in contrast to previous models that were limited to solving specific tasks.
-In addition, LMMs have been proposed~\cite{touvron2023llama,openaisystem1, openaisystem,team2023gemini,you2023ferret,rasheed2023glamm} to address a wide variety of visual problems that exist in the real world.
-LMM further extends the capabilities of language models by integrating visual information as part of the input.
-This integration of visual data enables LMM to efficiently understand and generate responses that contain both textual and visual prompts, thus enabling richer context conversations in multimodal environments.
-In recent months, LMMs have also drawn attention in intelligent transportation fields, such as autonomous driving and mapping systems~\cite{ cui2024drive}.
-LMMs have the potential to revolutionize the traditional human-vehicle interaction paradigm~\cite{cui2024survey}.
+LLMs have received significant attention recently ~\cite{chang2023survey}.
+As demonstrated by existing work ~\cite{bubeck2023sparks}, LLMs can handle various tasks in contrast to previous models that are restricted to solving specific tasks.
+In addition, LMMs have been proposed~\cite{touvron2023llama,openaisystem1, openaisystem,team2023gemini,you2023ferret,rasheed2023glamm} to solve various visual problems in the real world.
+LMMs extend the capabilities of language models by integrating visual information as part of the input.
+This integration of visual data enables LMMs to efficiently understand and generate responses that contain both textual and visual prompts, thereby enabling richer context conversations in multimodal environments.
+In recent months, LMMs have also drawn attention in intelligent transportation applications, such as autonomous driving and mapping systems~\cite{ cui2024drive}.
+LMMs can revolutionize the conventional human-vehicle interaction paradigm~\cite{cui2024survey}.
 LMMs can process information from text and image inputs captured by in-vehicle cameras to understand complex traffic situations.
 In addition, they can significantly enhance personalized human-vehicle interactions through voice communication and user preference analysis.
-Drivers can use languages, gestures, and even eyes to communicate their requests while driving, and the LMM provides real-time in-vehicle feedback through integrated visual displays.
-However, despite the unprecedented capabilities of LMMs, TSR-related studies based on LMMs remain to be explored.
+Drivers can use languages, gestures, and eyes to communicate their requests while driving, and LMMs provide real-time in-vehicle feedback via integrated visual displays.
+However, despite the unprecedented capabilities of LMMs, TSR-related studies based on LMMs remain unexplored.